2022 Sweden riots: Aftermath

 Paludan stated that the Swedish authorities in the region "showed that they are absolutely incapable of safeguarding themselves and me."
 He then announced his intention to hold protests the following week.
 The Swedish police stated that they would reconsider granting Paludan permission to hold further such rallies.
 On 21 April, the Malmö Police announced that they would be reporting Paludan to local prosecutors for charges of "agitation against an ethnic group."

 Prime Minister Magdalena Andersson insisted that "people are allowed to express their opinions, whether they are in good or bad taste, that is part of our democracy.
 No matter what you think, you must never resort to violence.
 We will never accept it."
 Andersson also criticized Paludan for inciting tensions.
 Minister for Justice Morgan Johansson said that while Paludan should not have triggered the crisis and "seems for some reason to hate Sweden and try to harm Sweden...
 I do not understand why."
 Sweden would still uphold its tradition of freedom of speech and allow him to protest.
-Christian Democrats leader Ebba Busch argued that the police should have acted more harshly in response to the riots, asking "Why didn't we have one hundred injured Islamists, one hundred injured criminals, one hundred injured insurgents?"
+Christian Democrats leader Ebba Busch argued (due to a large amount of police officers being injured by the rioters) that the police should have acted more harshly in response to the riots, asking "Why didn't we have one hundred injured Islamists, one hundred injured criminals, one hundred injured insurgents?"

 Anders Widfeldt of the University of Aberdeen stated that the unrest tied "into ongoing debates in Denmark and Sweden about how far free speech can go and what amounts to legitimate critique and what amounts to an illegitimate provocation."
 Human rights NGO Civil Rights Defenders stated that goal of Paludan's tour was to "spread hatred toward Muslims and immigrants and systematically provoke these groups" and called for the Swedish government to "apply the legislation on hate speech in a way that is in line with international documents on human rights".